New Lawsuit Reveals More Sexual Abuse Allegations Against Boy Scouts Of America

 The plaintiff, a Luzerne County, Pa., man identified in the suit only as S.D., says an assistant scoutmaster molested him at a camp and at the scoutmaster's house dozens of times in the 1970s, over the course of about five years starting when he was about 12 years old.
 Named as defendants in the lawsuit are the scoutmaster, Paul Antosh of Wilkes-Barre, Pa.; the national Boy Scouts of America organization, based in Texas; and the regional Pennsylvania Mountains Council.

-This may be the first of many lawsuits, Philadelphia personal-injury attorney Stewart Eisenberg said at a news conference in Washington, D.C., Tuesday.
+This may be the first of many lawsuits, Philadelphia personal injury attorney Stewart Eisenberg said at a news conference in Washington, D.C., Tuesday.

 From WHYY